skemper/www.jhu-oose.com/group-projects.md

 Both presentations follow a similar format:

 **Demonstration:** Demonstrate the _distinguishing_ features of your application that are already working.
 Don’t show obvious features such as user signup and login, data input, and so forth.
+Use _real fake data_ in the demonstration—don’t use filler text ([_lorem ipsum_](https://en.wikipedia.org/wiki/Lorem_ipsum)).

 **[Project Proposal](/iterations/0#project-proposal):** What problems does your application solve?
 How does your application solve them?
 How is your application different from competitors?
 And so forth.
 The best way to cover these topics is to work them into the demonstration.